George Pirie (publisher)

 George Pirie (1799–1870) was a Canadian newspaper publisher.

 He emigrated to Canada from Aberdeen, Scotland.
 His father, also George Pirie, was a prominent Aberdeen merchant and ship owner.
 His mother was Katherine (Catherine) Mitchell Pirie, a daughter of the Rev. Thomas Mitchell, of the parish of Tarves, Aberdeenshire.
 He was educated in Scotland and in London, where he was apprenticed to his relative, Sir John Pirie, at one time the Lord Mayor of London.

-Mr. Pirie and his first wife, Mary Robieson, and their children, arrived in Canada in 1838.
+Pirie and his first wife, Mary Robieson, and their children, arrived in Canada in 1838.
 They settled in a Scottish settlement named Bon Accord after the town motto of Aberdeen.
 This settlement was located in Upper Nichol Township near present-day Elora.
 The transition to Canadian pioneer life was much more difficult than had been anticipated during the planning stages in Scotland.
-Mr. Pirie's wife died a few years later and was one of the earliest burials from the settlement.
-The Pirie's, formerly residents of downtown Aberdeen, had no prior experience with farming.
+Pirie's wife died a few years later and was one of the earliest burials from the settlement.
+The Piries, formerly residents of downtown Aberdeen, had no prior experience with farming.

-Mr. Pirie decided to abandon farming and purchase a newspaper.
+Pirie decided to abandon farming and purchase a newspaper.
 In 1848, he took over the two-year-old Guelph Herald and moved with his family to downtown Guelph.
 The printing and publishing office for the Herald was on Wyndham Street.
 The paper was printed once weekly and the office covered job printing and issued marriage licenses.